hyperdefined/website-old-2/content/posts/post2.md

 date: 2022-08-09T22:33:10-04:00
 draft: false
 layout: post
+description: "Using my custom GitHub API library to check for updates."
 ---
 I have a decent chunk of plugins that I created for Minecraft.
 One feature I really like in them are update checkers.
 Server admins usually get lazy and don't check themselves, so having the plugin automatically tell them is easier.
 There's a few ways to achieve this.